 I recently came across Dr. Mihaela Ivan Holtz through a blog post that she authored on the topic of being a more fulfilled artist.
 I posted a link to her blog through SoCreate’s Twitter account, and it remains one of the most clicked article links that we’ve ever posted.
 As a psychotherapist who specializes in treating people in film, TV, and performing and fine arts, she had a unique viewpoint to offer on breaking through creative blocks.
 Her approach wasn’t one that I’d seen before on screenwriting blogs, which mostly focus on how-to guides, interviews with pros, and formatting rules.
-It goes deeper than that, and I knew I wanted to share it with the screenwriting community.
+It goes deeper than that, and I knew I wanted to share guided meditation techniques for creativity with the screenwriting community.

-Access Your Creativity with Meditation
+How to Access Your Creativity with Guided Meditation

 As a writer, you have your own emotional, creative space.
 When you’re there, it feels like everything’s meant to be.
 Your ideas unfold and reveal themselves to you.
 You experience an organic connection to your creativity.